 The sign lights up at night – it is especially beautiful around sunset.
 Be careful of oncoming traffic here – it is a busy intersection, so avoid jumping into the middle of the street.
 However, the intersection has a pedestrian scramble crosswalk, so when the light turns green, all traffic stops, and you can cross in all directions for 30 seconds – this is when you have your chance to get your shot!

-It will still likely take several tries to get that perfect snap, and you’ll probably feel super silly to do it, but all of that is part of the fun, making this one of the best things to do in Venice Beach!
+It will still likely take several tries to get that perfect snap, and you’ll probably feel super silly to do it, but all of that is part of the fun.

 Grab a drink and check out the view

 While many of LA’s rooftop bars have an urban city vibe, Venice’s own rooftop overlooks the beach.
-Located inside the Hotel Erwin, the High Rooftop Lounge has won numerous awards for its ambiance and view – therefore, grabbing a drink here and enjoying said ambiance and view is one of the top things to do in Venice Beach.
+Located inside the Hotel Erwin, the High Rooftop Lounge has won numerous awards for its ambiance and view.

 The best time to come here is around sunset, however, it is the most crowded.
-As it is one of the most popular things to do in Venice Beach, expect a wait during busy times, i.e. weekend evenings, when it may also have a cover charge.
+As it is one of the most popular spots in town, expect a wait during busy times, i.e. weekend evenings, when it may also have a cover charge.

 Other things to do in Venice Beach

-Looking for even more things to do in Venice Beach?
+Looking for even more Venice Beach activities?
 Consider checking out the below as well:

-• Tour the Mosaic Tile House: The home and studio of artists Cheri Pan and Gonzalo Duran, the Mosaic Tile House is adorned in thousands of rainbow-hued tiles.
-This is one of those things to do in Venice Beach that has been on my list for awhile, but I haven’t been able to check it out yet – the photos look insane though!
+- Tour the Mosaic Tile House: The home and studio of artists Cheri Pan and Gonzalo Duran, the Mosaic Tile House is adorned in thousands of rainbow-hued tiles.
+This has been on my list for awhile, but I haven’t been able to check it out yet – the photos look insane though!
 You can only see the house by booking a tour – more information here.

-• Stroll Along the Venice Pier: Venice’s pier is less well-known than some of the others in LA, but taking a casual stroll on it is one of the best things to do in Venice Beach, especially if you are looking to escape the madness of the Boardwalk and surrounding areas.
+- Stroll Along the Venice Pier: Venice’s pier is less well-known than some of the others in LA, but taking a casual stroll on it is one of the best ways toescape the madness of the Boardwalk and surrounding areas.
 It is especially popular with fishermen, and it is known as one of the best places to watch the sunset.

 Where to Eat in Venice Beach

-Venice is home to some of LA’s hottest restaurants, so obviously, eating my way through town is one of my favorite things to do in Venice Beach (as it tends to be my favorite activity in any place I visit, like Seattle, Mexico City, and Costa Mesa).
+Venice is home to some of LA’s hottest restaurants, so obviously, eating my way through town is one of my favorite things to do here.
+If you want to hit up all the best local stops, I recommend taking a Venice Beach food tour.

 Here are my favorite picks for places to eat in Venice: